TheOdinProject/curriculum/web_development_101/installfest_introduction.md

 You should use Linux or MacOS.

 While it is possible to make Windows play nice the bottom line is that a lot of languages and packages, especially Ruby, were designed with Unix (Linux and macOS) based operating systems in mind.
-Considering the frustration required to develop in Windows and the ease of dual booting or running a VM, there is almost no reason to choose Windows.
+[Even Microsoft is aware of this](https://blogs.msdn.microsoft.com/premier_developer/2018/04/27/why-developers-should-install-wsl-today/) and that was part of the motivation for creating the Windows Subsystem for Linux.
+So if you have a current Windows 10 computer, consider activating WSL: the short learning curve will save you lots of headaches down the road.

+If you have an older Windows box, definitely either use a Virtual Machine or set it up for Dual Boot.
+Heck, you may find yourself using the Linux side so often you will eventually want to just get rid of Windows entirely.